The Desert Rats (film): Development

 The film was a quasi-sequel to The Desert Fox: The Story of Rommel (1951), which had been successful critically and commercially, particularly in England.
 It was, reportedly, partly made to portray a less likeable General Rommel, after criticism that film had been too friendly to the Germans.
 Rommel is again played by James Mason, but this time he usually speaks in German and is not sympathetic.
 The title The Desert Rats was selected to refer to the earlier title The Desert Fox.
 Mason wore Rommel's real scarf in the film, which had been given to him by the general's widow.

 In October 1951 Fox announced that Robert L. Jacks would produce and Sam Fuller, who saw active duty in World War II and who had just made Fixed Bayonets for Fox, would direct.
 The film was based on a book, The Siege of Tobruk by Gregory Rogers, and filming was to start in January 1952.
 Zanuck said research revealed a few Americans were involved in the siege but none appeared in the final film.

 Filming was delayed and Fuller dropped out to work on other films.
 In July 1952 Fox announced that filming would take place in September and the three leads would be played by Michael Rennie, Robert Newton and James Robertson Justice.
 (Rennie and Newton had just made Les Misérables together).

 The script was written by an American, Richard Murphy, who was familiar with Australian servicemen from his time being a liaison officer with the Ninth Division in New Guinea, after its withdrawal from the Middle East in 1942.

 Filming was pushed back further.
 In October Fox replaced Rennie with Richard Burton, who had just appeared in My Cousin Rachel for the studio and signed a contract with Fox to make one film a year for ten years.
 (Instead, as he had done in The Desert Fox several years earlier, Rennie delivered an uncredited voiceover.)
 The same month Robert Wise was assigned to direct.

 Several genuine Australian actors were cast, including Chips Rafferty, Charles Tingwell, Michael Pate and John O'Malley.
 Tingwell and Rafferty had just made Kangaroo (1952) for Fox in Australia and were flown to Hollywood.
+Rafferty had also appeared in an Australian film based on the battle The Rats of Tobruk (1944).

 Richard Boone, who had just made Kangaroo with Rafferty and Tingwell, was announced for an important role.
 He ended up not appearing in the film.
 In November, Robert Newton's casting was confirmed, as was that of James Mason, who would reprise his role as Rommel.

 Filming started December 1952.
-Australian journalist Alan Moorehead was used as a consultant and the technical adviser was an Englishman now in the Canadian Army, Lieutenant George Aclund, who took part in the defence of Tobruk.
+Australian journalist Alan Moorehead was used as a consultant and the technical adviser was an Englishman now in the Canadian Army, Lieutenant Adrian (George) Acland, who took part in the defence of Tobruk.

 The battle sequences were shot near Borrego Springs, a Californian desert town.
 Some background scenes were taken from the documentary Desert Victory (1943).